 AMLP yields in the week

-The Alerian MLP ETF (AMLP) was trading at a yield of 9.7% at the end of last week on November 27.
-The yield was flat compared to the end of the previous week.
-AMLP tracks the Alerian MLP Infrastructure Index (AMZI)—a subset of the benchmark Alerian MLP Index (AMZ).
-AMZ rose 0.1% during the week.
+The Alerian MLP ETF (AMLP) traded at a yield of 8.3% at the end of the week ending August 21.
+The yield rose during the week from 8.00% at the end of the previous week, which ended August 14.
+The fall in crude oil prices and general weakness across equity markets globally drove the MLP yields up.
+AMLP tracks the Alerian MLP Infrastructure Index (AMZI)—a subset of the Alerian MLP Index (AMZ).

 Ten-year Treasury yields

 US ten-year Treasury yields fell to close at 2.05% on August 21.
 They traded at a yield of 2.20% the previous week.
 Uncertainty relating to a rate hike in September affected yields during the week.
 Concerns relating to Chinese economic growth, a decline in crude oil prices, and declining long-term inflation expectations contributed to the fall in yields.